jonascarpay/jonascarpay.github.io/posts/2022-09-19-declarative-deployment.md

 ```

 #### [`aws_security_group`](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/security_group)
-What connectivity to allow.
+A security group describes a set of connectivity rules.
-We only need TCP port 80 for now, if you're using the [NixOS firewall](#firewall) you could also leave this completely open.
+We only need TCP port 80 for now, but if you're already using the [NixOS firewall](#firewall) you could also leave this completely open.
 Either way, Terraform and AWS seem to disagree about what the default settings are, so it's safest to be explicit here.

 ```nix